2026 week #10: SUG meeting summary

 • Like other members of the simulator engineering team, he is on pager duty for the week.
 This occurs once every four weeks, and when on pager duty, the team member is typically working on maintenance issues: bugs and such.

-• In addition, Leviathan is continuing to investigate / fact-find about the whereby when sometimes rezzing an object on a mesh surface will fail and supply an incorrect or misleading message (e.g. not having parcel rez rights or something).
+• In addition, Leviathan is continuing to investigate / fact-find about the issue whereby when sometimes rezzing an object on a mesh surface will fail and supply an incorrect or misleading message (e.g. not having parcel rez rights or something).

 • No work has been started on addressing the wrong-number-of-faces-on-old-mesh-uploads problem yet.
 However, Leviathan hopes that if he can find time to start looking at this again.